anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 There are two main types of Smart NICs that can accelerate network functions in-line between CPU and Ethernet ports of servers.
 The simpler types have a configurable or programmable packet pipeline that can implement offload for the infrastructure virtual switching or part of an application functions data plane.
 The more advanced type, often called Data Processing Unit (DPU), have a programmable pipeline and some strong CPU cores that simultaneously can implement underlay networking separation and trusted forwarding functions, infrastructure virtual switching data and control plane as well as part of an application functions control plane.

 ![**Figure 3-25:** Example SmartNIC Deployment Model That Accelerates Two Workloads and Has OOB Management](../figures/ch03-example-smartnic-deployment-model.png) <!-- width="65%" -->

+**Figure 3-25:** Example SmartNIC Deployment Model That Accelerates Two Workloads and Has OOB Management

 #### Simple SmartNIC